 Instead of being down and dirty, the earthiness and spiciness are lifted almost to an herbal level.
 Striking for a dry-process coffee is the lack of sweet tropical fruit, grape, or nutty flavors that one usually expects from a seed that has essentially been slow-cooked in its own fruit.
 Instead, lighter roasts especially yield a bold and complex flavor that almost hearken root spice teas or black teas.
 Also present are anis, non-sweet berry flavors, and a hint of cacao.

-The Aeropress produced more refined flavors of the berry / cocoa and root tea characteristics, while the pour-over was a well-rounded blend that included more of the herbal aspects (although one time I brewed it at the wrong temperature and got nothing but anis flavor!
+The Aeropress produced more refined flavors of the berry/cocoa and root tea characteristics, while the pour-over was a balanced blend that included more of the herbal aspects (although one time I brewed it at the wrong temperature and got nothing but anis flavor!
 I still drank it though).

 While this is not at all what I expected, I was pleasantly surprised by this bean.
-I am very glad I ordered it because it was a chance to try an easy and unique African bean!
+I am happy I ordered it because it was a chance to try a natural and unique African bean!

 Thanks Bill for ordering this coffee and writing a great post! - Matt Kellso